GHADY-MATTA/gallery/README.md

 Add the pages file to ypur htdocs react folder in my-app uploadphoto and the storephoto.php / fetchphotos.php directly inside htdocs

-CREATE DATABASE gallerystore;
+ (sory for this one i was learning react a lot ) CREATE DATABASE gallerystore;

 USE gallerystore;